Garda Vetting / Police Clearance Policy for Students

 - The student must proactively disclose any relevant information relating to the process of vetting to the University.
 This includes information relating to periods of residence outside the Republic of Ireland.

 - A student may not participate in environments with unsupervised access to children or vulnerable persons until approval is obtained from the University.
-Such approval from the University may not necessarily guarantee a placement.
+Such approval from the University may not necessarily guarantee a placement or participation in a research project.

 - Each student is responsible for providing information in a timely manner to the University of his/her suitability for specific academic programmes as required to complete the current vetting application process.